-What is the applicable procedural law for recognition and enforcement of an arbitral award in your jurisdiction?
+4 What is the applicable procedural law for recognition and enforcement of an arbitral award in your jurisdiction?
 Is your jurisdiction party to treaties facilitating recognition and enforcement of arbitral awards?

-Domestic awards are those rendered by an arbitral tribunal having its seat in Austria.
-Section 1, No. 16 of the Austrian Enforcement Act (AEA) provides that domestic awards (and domestic arbitral settlements) by themselves represent executory titles and hence do not require prior recognition.
-The enforcement of domestic arbitral awards is thus governed by the general provisions of the AEA and by specific provisions of the ACCP.
+Domestic awards are awards rendered by an arbitral tribunal having its seat in Austria.
+Section 1 No. 16 of the Austrian Enforcement Act (AEA) provides that domestic awards (and domestic arbitral settlements) by themselves represent executory titles and hence do not require prior recognition.
+The enforcement of domestic arbitral awards is thus governed by the general provisions of the AEA and by specific provisions of the Austrian Code of Civil Procedure (ACCP).

-Arbitral awards rendered by a tribunal whose seat is abroad (i.e., foreign arbitral awards) must first undergo a recognition procedure to acquire the status of executory titles in Austria.
-The recognition of such awards is governed by Section 403 et seq. of the AEA.
+Arbitral awards rendered by a tribunal whose seat is abroad (ie, foreign arbitral awards) must first undergo a recognition procedure to acquire the status of executory titles in Austria.
+The recognition of such awards is governed by section 403 et seqq.
+AEA.